Limited spots available — Apply to join the Pilot Family Program →

 28 Developmental Growth Objectives, sequenced to your child's neurological readiness—not their grade level.
 Delivered through films, original music, animated diagrams, and family conversations that stick.

-Our 28 Developmental Growth Objectives are sequenced based on when your child's brain has developed the neural structures to meaningfully engage with each one.
-Not because of what grade they're in—because of what their brain is ready for.
+Schools organise learning by subject.
+QMAK organises learning by who your child is becoming.
+Our 28 Developmental Growth Objectives are sequenced based on when your child's brain has developed the neural structures to meaningfully engage with each one — not because of what grade they're in, but because of what their brain is ready for.

 Ownership of choices.
 Internal confidence.
 Agency.